MatanG477/DonkeyKong/README.md

 # Donkey Kong Console Game

-# Overview
+## Overview

 This is a console-based recreation of the classic Donkey Kong game, developed in C++.
-The project implements various game mechanics such as Mario movement, barrels, ghosts, ladders, and the ultimate goal of rescuing Pauline.
+The project implements various game mechanics such as Mario movement, barrels, ghosts, ladders, and the ultimate g[...]

-# How to Play
+## How to Play

 The objective of the game is to control Mario (@) and navigate through obstacles to rescue Pauline ($).
 Donkey Kong (&) throws barrels (O), and ghosts (x) roam the platforms.
-Use ladders (H) to climb and a hammer (p) to destroy barrels and ghosts.
-If you reach Pauline, you win the level!
+Use ladders (H) to climb [...]

-# Features
+## Features

-ASCII-based graphics with optional color mode.
+- ASCII-based graphics with optional color mode.

-Dynamic game mechanics including Mario (@), Donkey Kong (&), barrels (O), ghosts (x), ladders (H), and Pauline ($).
+- Dynamic game mechanics including Mario (@), Donkey Kong (&), barrels (O), ghosts (x), ladders (H), and Pauline ($).

-Multiple stages loaded from .screen files.
+- Multiple stages loaded from .screen files.

-Save and load functionality for recording and replaying games.
+- Save and load functionality for recording and replaying games.

-Silent mode (-silent) for automated result verification.
+- Silent mode (-silent) for automated result verification.

-Organized file structure for better maintainability.
+- Organized file structure for better maintainability.

-CI/CD support (planned) for automated testing.
+- CI/CD support (planned) for automated testing.

-# Installation & Execution
+## Installation & Execution
 1. Clone the repository

 git clone https://github.com/adi0258/DonkeyKong.git